Telephone: (302) 831-2591

 Foreign Language Teacher Education.
 The Department of Languages, Literatures and Cultures administers the BA program in Foreign Language Education leading to certification for teaching French, German, Italian, Latin (including a concentration in Classics), and Spanish in grades K-12.
 Those students pursuing teaching certification are required to study in a country where their language of study is spoken.

-For Language Education majors, incoming students, transfer students, and students changing a major after matriculating will declare a Spanish, French, Italian, German, Latin or Classics major with “an interest in Education.”
+For Language Education majors, incoming students, transfer students, and students changing a major after matriculating will declare a Spanish Studies, French Studies, Italian Studies, German Studies, Latin Studies or Classics Studies major with “an interest in Education.”
 Upon completion of at least two 300-level courses, an application for official admission to the Foreign Language Education Major must be made to the Program Coordinator with a copy to the Foreign Language Education advisor.
 The requirements for admission are as follows:

 - Letter of application